tradovate/example-api-js/tutorial/Access/EX-4a-Place-An-Order/README.md

 for clarity.
 Just like with our test request from the last section, we define the `fetch` options using a plain object.
 According to the
 [API docs](https://api.tradovate.com/#operation/placeOrder), `placeOrder` uses the `POST` method.
 We need to supply at least  `action` (Buy or Sell), `symbol` (the contract to buy/sell), `orderQty` (the amount you would like to purchase), and 'orderType' (one of the various order types, we can place).
-However, if we send a request without an account ID or 'account Spec' attached we will get a Violation response telling use we need to supply an account
+However, if we send a request without an account ID or 'account Spec' (our account username) attached we will get a Violation response telling use we need to supply an account
-ID amd Spec for this action.
+ID and Spec for this action.
 We can easily add some functions to our `storage.js` file to store this information when we connect:

 ```js
 const ACCOUNT_ID_KEY    = 'tradovate-api-account-id'